-You can make a wood drying kiln out of any insulated enclosure if you can control airflow and temperature.
+You can make a DIY wood kiln out of any insulated enclosure if you can control airflow and temperature.
 The best, low-cost, and most obvious choice is a discarded upright freezer or refrigerator.
 Maybe you or your neighbors already have one, or you can get one for little to no cost at a local appliance repair center.

 Here’s the process:

 - Clean your fridge to remove any food residue or stains.

 - Drill 1/2-inch holes in the top sides and the bottom.
 Ted recommends four on each side.
 Be sure to go all the way through for airflow and circulation for the drying process.

 If you’re a little bit familiar with electrical wiring, steps 3 and 4 are easy to do yourself.